gcloake/gcloake.github.io/_posts/2021-06-22-magpie-an-apology-to-our-partners.md

 tags:
   - Relationships
 ---
-Above the eaves lives a magpie. who I blame for many things:
+`Above the eaves lives a magpie
+who I blame for many things:
 stolen seeds, spilled milk,
-shoes by the door.
+shoes by the door.`

-But you don't deserve this reputation,
+`But you don't deserve this reputation,
 these presumptions of mine.
 I should see you as a blessing,
-the beauty that you bring.
+the beauty that you bring.`

-Forgive me for lacking patience,
+`Forgive me for lacking patience,
 my accusations and ire.
 Alone I'd have but sorrow--
-together there is joy.
+together there is joy.`

-Continue to look over me magpie,
+`Continue to look over me magpie,
 my friend of many years.
 Condemn me not, as I do you,
-and stay for many more.
+and stay for many more.`